 Dremel vaunts the 7.2-volt Lithium-Ion battery as one of the Stylus' big selling points.
 They claim it holds a charge for two YEARS if you let it sit.
 It can also be left on the charger and charged at any time without needing to drain the battery.
 It has a three-hour charge time from a completely drained battery.
 So far it's lived up to the hype for me and I've used it for three days straight without it showing signs of battery drain.
 The charger is so easy to use tho, you just place the Stylus on top and that's it.
 Just put it back on the charger when you're done and you'll never run out of go-go-juice.

 The Stylus accepts all older Dremel collets (the little gripping collars inside the head that hold your bits) and your basic 1/8th bit shaft and smaller that are commonly used in Dremel tools.
 It does not however accept any of the head attachments like the router-stand, or that long flexible shaft.
 The Stylus isn't for cutting through ceramic tile and it pretty much negates the need for that that flexible tube shaft because of it's versatile handling.

 After all is said and done I'm extremely happy with the Dremel Stylus.
 It's replaced my cordless Mini-mite and is just way easier to use than either of my other Dremels.
-You can also Buy a used Dremel Stylus on EBay as they run about $120 at retail stores like Home Depot and Wal Mart.
-It does come with 25 accessories like the wheels, sanding discs, collets, buffing wheel, and even buffing polish, all in a neat little case.
+Ebay is a good way to find a used Stylus as they're discontinued from retail.
 It's defiantly something I'd give 4 stars too and recommend to anyone who wants a really nice Dremel tool for customizing.